-Book: AMERICA MY LOVE, AMERICA MY HEART, written by Daria Peoples
+AMERICA MY LOVE, AMERICA MY HEART, By Daria Peoples

 Daria Peoples is the creative soul behind THIS IS IT (Greenwillow); I GOT NEXT (Greenwillow); SHOW THE WORLD (Written by Angela Dalton, published by Viking); GLORIA TAKES A STAND (Written by Jess Rinker, published by Bloomsbury); and AMERICA MY LOVE, AMERICA MY HEART (Greenwillow).

 Featured as the 2021 – 2022 Artist at the Highlights Foundation, the images from AMERICA MY LOVE, AMERICA MY HEART graced the walls of the main gathering space (Watch the art reception here.)

 From Padma: This book brought tears to not just my eyes but my heart – because it asks a question I have often asked, in the direct and profound voice of a child – “America, do you love me back?”
 A question that I, like the child narrator in the book, fear is answered experientially, in the negative.